Cheap Flights, Hotels, Tours, Cruises and Holidays

 Call 1300 018 390

-Explore Ireland’s natural wonder, the Ring of Kerry, and witness farmers in action with a sheep farm visit and herding demonstration.
+Explore Ireland’s natural wonder, the Ring of Kerry, and see farmers in action with a sheep farm visit and herding demonstration.

-Scramble around the clustered pillars of Giant's Causeway and decide for yourself if it’s a natural phenomenon or the work of giants, as legends say.
+Scramble around the clustered pillars of Giant's Causeway on your way to Derry and decide for yourself if it’s a natural phenomenon or the work of giants, as legends say.

-Enjoy Dublin's energetic nightlife, where it’ll feel like there’s a pub on every corner.
-Check out its creative neighbourhoods, brimming with hip bars and trendy eateries.
+Dive into Dublin's energetic nightlife, where it’ll feel like there’s a pub on every corner.
+Check out its creative neighbourhoods, brimming with hip bars and trendy eateries and join your fellow travellers for a pint of Guinness (or two!)

 Breakfasts Included: 8